 Kwanzaa lasts from December 26 until January 1, and it is a week that values and celebrates African customs and culture.
-Although it is not a holiday, businesses and schools are usually closed on its first day, due to it being the day after Christmas.
+Although it is not a holiday, businesses and schools are usually closed on the first day, due to it being the day after Christmas.

 What is Kwanzaa?

-The celebrations of Kwanzaa were started by Dr Maulana Karenga in 1966 who was the professor and chairman of Black Studies at California State University.
-Dr Kaulana was disquieted by the Watts Riots of 1965 and thought they brought a wedge into the African-American communities.
+The celebrations of Kwanzaa were started by Dr. Maulana Karenga in 1966 who was the professor and chairman of Black Studies at California State University.
+Dr. Kaulana was disquieted by the Watts Riots of 1965 and thought they brought a wedge into the African-American communities.
 As a response, he created Kwanzaa as an attempt to bring African-Americans closer together, by celebrating and remembering the traditional values of their ancestors.
-Kwanzaa was also Dr Kaulana’s way of fighting the commercialism of Christmas, and African-Americans think of this week as a celebration of life.
+Kwanzaa was also Dr. Kaulana’s way of fighting the commercialism of Christmas, and African-Americans think of this week as a celebration of life.